ACDevkit/AutoStack/README.md

 ---

 AutoStack is a Tauri desktop app with a React UI.
-You pick a framework, it scaffolds the project, installs dependencies, and runs the dev server — output goes into a built-in terminal.
+You pick a framework, it scaffolds the project, installs dependencies, and runs the dev server, output goes into a built-in terminal.
 No extra cmd windows popping up on Windows.

 Good for keeping a few side projects in one place.
 Still early, I built it mainly as a portfolio piece and use it when I want to spin something up quickly.